btschwertfeger/python-cmethods/README.md

 ## 5. Notes

 - Computation in Python takes some time, so this is only for demonstration.
-When adjusting large datasets, its best to use the C++ tool [BiasAdjustCXX](https://github.com/btschwertfeger/BiasAdjustCXX).
+When adjusting large datasets, its best to use the command-line tool [BiasAdjustCXX](https://github.com/btschwertfeger/BiasAdjustCXX).
-- Formulas and references can be found in the implementations of the corresponding functions.
+- Formulas and references can be found in the implementations of the corresponding functions, on the bottom of the README.md and in the [documentation](https://python-kraken-sdk.readthedocs.io/en/stable/).

 ### Space for improvements:

-Since the scaling methods implemented so far scale by default over the mean values of the respective months, unrealistic long-term mean values may occur at the month transitions.
+- Since the scaling methods implemented so far scale by default over the mean values of the respective months, unrealistic long-term mean values may occur at the month transitions.
 This can be prevented either by selecting `group='time.dayofyear'`.
 Alternatively, it is possible not to scale using long-term mean values, but using a 31-day interval, which takes the 31 surrounding values over all years as the basis for calculating the mean values.
-This is not yet implemented in this module, but is available in the C++ tool [BiasAdjustCXX](https://github.com/btschwertfeger/BiasAdjustCXX).
+This is not yet implemented, because even the computation for this takes so much time, that it is not worth implementing it in python - but this is available in [BiasAdjustCXX](https://github.com/btschwertfeger/BiasAdjustCXX).

 ---